eidetic-av/pointcaster/README.md

 to enable integration into game engines, digital audio workstations and any other application you can think of.

+> [!NOTE]
+> Most development is currently happening on the `qt` branch until the project is fully ported to a new Qt-based UI.

 ![Pointcaster screenshot](https://b2.matth.cc/pointcaster-scrot.png)

 ## Download